True Intelligence is Disclosed Through Bhakti: Embracing the Feminine Essence

 Feminine Intelligence in Spiritual Context

 One striking example is Queen Kunti, who humbly addresses Kṛṣṇa with the words: “You have appeared to give devotion to those sages who can discriminate between matter and spirit.
 Then how can we women understand You?”
-[1] Despite her modest words, Kunti Devi’s profound realization of Kṛṣṇa as the all-pervading and transcendental Bhagavān reveals that true spiritual intelligence goes beyond philosophical acumen—it arises from qualities essential to bhakti, such as humility and surrender, and provides the ability to experience the presence of the Divine within a devotional relationship.
+[1] Despite her modest words, Kunti Devi’s profound realization of Kṛṣṇa as the all-pervading and transcendental Bhagavān reveals that true spiritual intelligence goes beyond philosophical acumen.
+It arises from qualities essential to bhakti, such as humility and surrender, providing the ability to experience the presence of the Divine within a devotional relationship.

 Another compelling example is the story of the wives of the Brahmanas[2].
 Unlike their learned husbands, these women immediately recognized Kṛṣṇa’s divine nature and spontaneously offered Him their loving service, without regard for ritualistic formalities.
-Their intuitive, heartfelt devotion transcended the intellectual pride of their scholarly husbands, illustrating that true intelligence is not merely academic knowledge but the capacity to recognize and connect with the Divine.
+Their intuitive, heartfelt devotion transcended the intellectual pride of their scholarly husbands.
+This illustrates that true intelligence is not merely academic knowledge but the capacity to recognize and connect with the Divine.

 Goddesses of Wisdom

 The association of feminine intelligence with intuition, memory, and spiritual insight is also reflected in the world’s other sacred traditions.
-For instance, the Greek goddess Athena, the Roman Minerva, and the Vedic Sarasvati, Gayatri and Veda all embody wisdom and intelligence, representing the profound, intuitive knowledge of the Divine.
+For instance, the Greek goddess Athena, the Roman Minerva, and the Vedic Sarasvati, Gayatri, and Veda all embody wisdom and intelligence.
+They represent the profound, intuitive knowledge of the Divine.

-In this context, it is said that when Brahma, the creator, forgot the process of creation, it was Sarasvati who reminded him[3], highlighting the feminine association with memory (smriti) and intelligence (buddhi).
+In this context, it is said that when Brahma, the creator, forgot the process of creation, it was Sarasvati who reminded him[3].
+This highlights the feminine association with memory (smriti) and intelligence (buddhi).
 This story emphasizes that feminine intelligence is not merely intellectual sharpness but an integrated awareness of the interconnectedness of all life.

-Intelligence Beyond Gender—Why Does Krishna Say, “Among Women I Am Intelligence”?
+Intelligence Beyond Gender—Why Does Kṛṣṇa Say, “Among Women I Am Intelligence”?

 However, this does not mean that these qualities are exclusive to women.
 In essence, these qualities extend beyond gender.
 They are vital aspects of spiritual growth and self-realization, fostering humility, empathy, and a deeper connection with the Divine.

-Ultimately, the qualities Kṛṣṇa identifies among women are not about physical identity, but about inner disposition that makes devotion possible.
-They remind us that true intelligence is not just intellectual ability, but a refined awareness as well that leads to pure, selfless devotion to the Supreme.
+Ultimately, the qualities Kṛṣṇa identifies among women are not about physical identity but about inner disposition that makes devotion possible.
+They remind us that true intelligence is not just intellectual ability but a refined awareness that leads to pure, selfless devotion to the Supreme.

 [1] SB 1.8.20.